hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 	ceph -w

-#####Setting up additional OSD nodes
+#####Setting up Additional OSD Nodes

-Follow the above steps for each OSD node:

-	Healthy Ceph cluster needs at least 3 OSD nodes.
-Follow steps similar to previous section to add additional nodes to form the quorum.

-	Update the ceph.conf file like below before doing so.
+A healthy Ceph cluster needs at least 3 OSD nodes.
+(Follow steps similar to previous section to add additional nodes to form the quorum.)
+Update the `ceph.conf` file like that shown below before proceding.

 	[osd.0]
 	host = ceph-osd1